TheScriptRailoth/SHIKSHA.TECH/README.md

 **Domain Bucket:** Smart Education

 # Research
-- Data: rural education statistics to be uploaded in order to showcase research and understanding of the PS.
+- Data: Rural education statistics to be uploaded in order to showcase research and understanding of the PS.
 - Ideating and innovating solutions for favorable results.
-- Usescases
+- Usescases.
 - USP of our solution to our existing technology.
 - Ask mentors for dataset.
 - Try to gain Jury interest.
 Once understood the problem statement and after countless meetings, discussions and brainstorming sessions, we came up with an approach to provide children with quality and advantageous learning platform.